datawookie/emayili/README.md

 email
 ```

-    Date:         Thu, 09 Sep 2021 14:22:18 GMT
+    Date:                      Fri, 10 Sep 2021 16:44:21 GMT
     From:                      alice@yahoo.com
     To:                        bob@google.com
     Cc:                        craig@google.com
     Subject:                   This is a plain text message!
     X-Mailer:                  {emayili}-0.4.19

 You can identify emails which have been sent using `{emayili}` by the
 presence of an `X-Mailer` header which includes both the package name